F-Vigo/PEPI_Challenge/README.md

 The third section represents the main part of the solution.
 	· The first function builds all the possible tours of n cities such that start and end at the base.
 	· The second one generates all the possible tours of length from one to n.
 This way, we accept the fact that a tour of length less than n might be better than another one with n cities.
 	· mainFuction is used to, once we have all the valid tours thanks to the previous function, get the best tours (the optimal tours).
-In case of tie, the shortest tours are chosen.
+In case of draw, the shortest tours are chosen.

-The last section lets the user interact with the program by means of the console.
+The last section lets the user interact with the programme by means of the console.